 Let $\epsilon>0$ be a real number, to be specified later.
 Starting from the primary charges we now apply the following three rules, resulting in the {\em final charge}:

-\begin{description} \item[Rule~5:] The charge of each vertex of degree three that belongs to a facial ring is increased by $26\epsilon$, \item[Rule~6:] each face of strictly positive primary charge sends $46\epsilon$ units of charge to each incident vertex, \item[Rule~7:] if $v$ is either a vertex ring or a safe vertex of degree at least three, then $v$ sends a charge of $\epsilon$ to each internal face of zero primary charge that is $3$-reachable from $v$. \end{description}
+\begin{description} \item[Rule~5:] The charge of each ring vertex of degree three is increased by $26\epsilon$. \item[Rule~6:] Each face of strictly positive primary charge sends $46\epsilon$ units of charge to each incident vertex. \item[Rule~7:] If $v$ is a safe vertex of degree at least three, then $v$ sends a charge of $\epsilon$ to each face of zero primary charge that is $3$-reachable from $v$. \end{description}